Join Our Newsletter

 3. Ross-on-Wye Cider & Perry Company

 This multi-award-winning cidery, established on a 130 year old family farm, is a must-visit for cider buffs.
-They offer over fifty handcrafted ciders and perries, made from more than 100 apple and 30 pear varieties grown on-site.
-Visitors can enjoy orchard tours, learn the cidery's rich history and indulge in extensive guided tastings for a truly immersive culinary experience.
+They offer over fifty handcrafted ciders and perries, made from more than 100 apple and 30 pear varieties all grown on-site.
+Enjoy an orchard tour, learn the ins and outs of cidery's rich history and indulge in extensive guided tastings (you might need a nap afterwards!).

 Read More